 - Have a plan.
 Depending on your age (i.e. “long-term” may not be that long away for some of us) and your tolerance for risk, temper your portfolio toward growth stocks that are reasonably valued and/or stocks that provide income for your current or not too distant future needs.

 - Understand downside risk.
-Once you set the plan in motion and have a well diversified portfolio that meets the goals of that plan, preservation of capital must be included in the strategy’s guidelines.
+Once you set the plan in motion and have a well-diversified portfolio that meets the goals of that plan, preservation of capital must be included in the strategy’s guidelines.
 Okay, over a short-term there may be some choices that have lost value, but hopefully not the entire portfolio.
 If that’s the case, you’re probably not doing enough research and should seek professional investment help.

 - Don’t be afraid to sell, even if it’s at a loss.
 A small loss will provide you with the remaining funds to put to use in another selection that (hopefully) will do better.
 Tax considerations for selling positions (gains and losses) play a role too, so that aspect of investing needs to be understood as well.
 Knowing when to exit (the most difficult part of managing your own portfolio in my opinion) is crucial.
 If the shares of a particular company no longer represent the original rationale as to why you bought them in the first place, it may be a time to sell.

 - Review your portfolio “regularly”.
 That may mean monthly, quarterly but not less than yearly, depending on your penchant for such evaluations.
 If you have a bundle of investments in cash-related instruments, bonds, various stocks in a variety of industries and geographies, REITS, etc. you may want to “re-balance” from-time-to-time, to keep the allocation in sync with your financial plan.
-As some of the investments outperform the others, they will shift the percentages off of the original goal and you will need to get things back on track.
+As some of the investments outperform the others, they will shift the percentages off from the original goal and you will need to get things back on track.
 This exercise is most important for your retirement accounts, but some people find it useful in re-balancing their taxable portfolio as well.

 - Keep away from the ongoing wave of financial chit-chat, the TV shows of which need to talk about something every minute to fill their time slots.
-If you find these shows of interest for their overall stream of information, then you will need to keep your emotions in check and not race to your account connected keyboard or phone your broker after every remark by anyone who gets air time.
+If you find these shows of interest for their overall stream of information, then you will need to keep your emotions in check and not race to your account connected keyboard or phone your broker after every remark by anyone who gets airtime.
 My favorite line is “Should this stock be in your portfolio?”
 Find out when we come back (from a commercial break, of course).

 - Thebuttonwoodproject is a source for ideas.
 ONLY!
 Long-time readers have probably noticed, I never used the word “buy” but instead prefer the term “stocks to consider” when adding a company to one of the lists.
 The blog’s portfolios are meant to be a guide and they include what I call “candidates”.
 You need to do your own research before you make the plunge.
 If you don’t have the time or the wherewithal for your own research, then I would again suggest a mutual fund (which also requires at least some analysis) or engage a professional money manager.

-Morale of the story: Don’t Run With Scissors.
+Morale of the story: Don’t Run with Scissors.
 The short-term gains may lead you bloody in the long run.